TheRealVSSVSSN/SunnyRP/Example_Frameworks/essentialmode/docs.md

 - Uses asynchronous `MySQL` helpers to query the `users` table and construct `Player` objects.
 - Fires `es:playerLoaded`, applies rank decorators when enabled, and marks brand new accounts via `es:newPlayerLoaded`.
 - Provides functions to check bans (including expiry), test for existing accounts, register default records, and expose events like `es:setPlayerData`, `es:setPlayerDataId`, `es:getPlayerFromId`, `es:getPlayerFromIdentifier`, `es:getAllPlayers`, and `es:getPlayers`.
-- Periodically persists all players’ money every minute.
+ - Defaults to the `user` group when the stored group is missing and runs a `MoneySaver` thread that persists player money every minute using awaiting queries.

 ### essentialmode/server/classes/player.lua
 Defines the `Player` object representing a connected user: